usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 First, review the scenario below:

 You are working with a technical team to draft a solicitation.
 The technical team has recently experienced challenges that put them in the public spotlight for some IT failures.
 They need to find a new vendor.
 They have told you many times that we “can’t mess this one up” and that “we can’t introduce risk.”
 The previous contract failed, in part, because of a reliance on a waterfall-based method and a contract that had a lengthy list of system requirements but no statement that the software needed to work.
-The solution to fix this problem seems so obvious to you—they need to write a contract that supports agile software development\!
+The solution to fix this problem seems so obvious to you, they need to write a contract that supports agile software development!
 You’re excited coming out of this class, and you tell them what your diagnosis of the problem is and how you have a solution that can really improve results and deliver what their users need.
 You finish your presentation to them.
 Silence.
 Uncomfortable shifting in their seats.
 Finally, someone speaks up, “That’s great and all that you’re some expert in digital services acquisition, but that’s not how things work in the real world.
 Swooping in and making large-scale changes like this—that will not work here in this organization right now.
 Maybe next year when things settle down.”
 You’re floored.
 The solution is sitting right in front of them\!
 How could they be so deluded?\!

 Review the following factors were at play in this situation: